 Unfortunately, car accidents in North Carolina are a common occurrence.
-There were 125,454 people injured in motor vehicle accidents in 2018 and 1,442 fatalities, according to the North Carolina Division of Motor Vehicles.
+According the North Carolina Division of Motor Vehicles, there were 125,454 people injured in motor vehicle accidents in 2018 and 1,442 fatalities.

-Our Hickory, NC, car accident attorneys are ready to help you put your life back together.
-We’ll handle all the legal legwork in your case so you can focus on treating your injuries and recovering.
+Our Hickory, NC car accident attorneys are ready to help you put your life back together.
+We’ll handle all the legal work in your case so you can focus on recovering.
 When you hire us, we’ll perform a thorough investigation into the crash to help prove the other driver was responsible.

-At DeMayo Law Offices, L.L.P., we have the experience, resources, and skills to handle your car accident case.
+At DeMayo Law Offices, we have the experience, resources, and skills to handle your car accident case.
 Our Hickory injury attorneys have over 150 years of combined legal experience.
 We understand the steps we need to take for the victim of a car accident to ensure the recovery of financial compensation.
-Call us at (877) 529-1222 to find out more about our services and how we can assist you in pursuing the justice you deserve.
+Call us at (828) 345-1111 to find out more about our services and how we can assist you in pursuing the justice you deserve.